BlueLabelLabs/BLL-Engineering-Standards/standards/BLL-Net-Standards.md

 All images or user uploaded static content **must** be stored on Amazon S3 (or equivalent).
 Do not store images on the application server.
 - Bucket policy must be configured so that we **disable** direct browsing on the bucket.
 - Unless specifically requested by the client, it is ok to allow individual S3 files to be accessible by anyone.

+### 7. Password Hashing and Salting
+- There should be no need to store passwords in the database if you are using ASP.NET OWIN's infrastructure, which you should be, it handles the password storage on its own.
+However, if you must store passwords on the server:
+- Passwords saved into the database **must** be salted using a random string generated using the System.Security.Cryptography.RNGCryptoServiceProvider (http://msdn.microsoft.com/en-us/library/system.security.cryptography.rngcryptoserviceprovider.aspx) .
+The salt should be pre-pended to the password before it is hashed.
+- There **must** be a unique salt for each password in the database.
+Salts **must** not be reused, ever.
+- DO NOT use MD5 to compute a password hash, it is not secure.
+All passwords must be hashed with either bcrypt (https://github.com/BcryptNet/bcrypt.net) or PBKDF2 algorithms.